FarisR99/Anime4K-Encoder/README.md

   C+A > B+B > A+A.
 - The encoding preset doesn't noticeably affect the encoding speed (only tested from fastest to medium)

+NVENC support has been re-added as Ampere NVENC is pretty good in my experience with an RTX 3090.
+I would not recommend using this on 10-series cards or older.

 The best way to use the shaders is in real time, its intended purpose.
 The purpose of this program is for those that can't run the HQ version of the